 We recommend Golden Retrievers receive at least 1 hour of exercise each day.
 The more the better, with consideration to their age and any underlying health issues.
 That said, letting your Golden swim on a sunny day is a great way to give them their essential exercise.

-Powerful, Long Legs
+Powerful, Long Legs for Treading Water

 For obvious reasons, dog breeds fortunate enough to have long and strong hind legs fare much better in water.
 Not only are they better at staying afloat, but also at maneuvering in large bodies of water with waves.